-Now, we show why Eq. \eqref{Eq:gp_pos} actually implies the lower bound of Eq. \eqref{Eq:BiasEst}, which is certainly not obvious a priori.
+Now, we show why \eqref{Eq:gp_pos} actually implies the lower bound of \eqref{Eq:BiasEst}, which is certainly not obvious a priori.
 However, it follows from a standard compactness argument.
-The subset $\mathcal C$ consisting of convex $M$-bounded that are also $M'$-Lipschitz functions of $L_2(S)$ with norm one that is orthogonal to the affine functions, is a closed set in the $L^\infty(S)$ and by the Lipschitz condition also equi-continuous.
-Hence, by the Arzela-Ascoli theorem it is also compact, we thus conclude that
+The set $\mathcal C$ of convex $M$-bounded, $M'$-Lipschitz functions with norm $1$ that is orthogonal to the affine functions is closed in $L^\infty(S)$, and also equicontinuous due to the Lipschitz condition.
+Hence, by the Arzela-Ascoli theorem it is compact in $L^\infty(S)$, and we conclude that

-is compact; but \eqref{Eq:gp_pos} implies that $S \subset (0, \infty)$, which finally implies the existence of $c(M,M',d)$ such that $S \subset [c(M,M',d), \infty)$.
+is compact; but \eqref{Eq:gp_pos} implies that $A \subset (0, \infty)$, which finally implies the existence of $c(M,M',d) > 0$ such that $S \subset [c(M,M',d), \infty)$.
 As for the upper bound in \eqref{Eq:BiasEst}, it follows immediately from the boundedness of $p_{S}$, which we prove below.

 We claim that in this case \eqref{Eq:ptri_def} can be evaluated analytically as a function of $x$, though the formulas are sufficiently complicated that this is best left to a computer algebra system.
 Indeed, we note that $y \in S$ contributes to the integral at $x$ if and only if $x$ is closer to $y$ than $y$ is to the boundary of $S$.
 The regular simplex can be divided into $d + 1$ congruent cells $C_1, \ldots, C_{d+1}$ such that the points in $C_i$ are closer to the $i$-th facet of the simplex than to any other facet (in fact, $C_i$ is simply the convex hull of the barycenter of $S$ and the $i$th facet); for any $y \in C_i$, $x \in B_y$ if and only if $x$ is closer to $y$ than $y$ is to the hyperplane $H_i$ containing $C_i$.
 But the locus of points equidistant from a fixed point $x$ and a hyperplane is the higher-dimensional analog of an elliptic paraboloid, for which it's easy to write down an explicit equation.
 Letting $P_{i, x}$ be the set of points on $x$'s side of the paraboloid (namely, those closer to $x$ than to $H_i$), we obtain